Chapter environment (load once, reuse in subsequent code cells)

 Generating Private Keys#

-Using btcaaron concise API (this book’s example library):
+Using the btcaaron API (this book’s example library):

 # Example 1: Generate private key (btcaaron)